Camp Ashraf: Iranian air attacks

 Even after the cease-fire with Iran, the Iranian Air Force carried out several air raids against Ashraf.
 The first of such raids was conducted using eight F-4 Phantoms armed with rockets and cluster bombs on 6 April 1992.
 During this raid, one F-4 was shot down by either insurgent or Iraqi military anti-aircraft artillery and both pilots (Lt.
 Col Amini and Cpt.
 Sharifi) were captured and not freed until 1998.
-Despite threats of response, Iraq wasn't able to retaliate due to its own fight against Kurdish separatist guerillas and the Western-imposed no-fly zones that crippled and limited its air force's operations.
-Another air raid was conducted on 26 May 1993 against Ashraf and Jalat (near Sulaimaniyah) with 12 planes, according to a PMOI statement.
-The attacks were in retaliation for several attacks on Iranian military personnel and oil pipelines in Khuzestan Province, which Iran described as attempts to disrupt the 1993 presidential election.
+Despite threats of response, Iraq was not able to retaliate due to its own fight against Kurdish separatist guerillas and the Western-imposed no-fly zones that crippled and limited its air force's operations.
+Another air raid was conducted on 26 May 1993 against Ashraf and Jalat (near Sulaimaniyah) with 12 planes, according to a statement by the MEK.
+Iranian government news agencies said the attacks were in retaliation for several attacks on Iranian military personnel and oil pipelines in Khuzestan province.

 Ashraf during US occupation

 From air attacks to designation as protected persons

-During the 2003 US invasion of Iraq, Coalition forces launched air attacks against PMOI/MEK forces.
-Reports indicated that Coalition attacks had been planned well in advance as part of a purported agreement whereby Iran agreed to support US efforts as long as the US-supported Iran's initiative to destroy Camp Ashraf and its Residents.
+During the 2003 US invasion of Iraq, Coalition forces launched air attacks against MEK forces.
+Reports indicated that Coalition attacks had been planned well in advance as part of a purported agreement whereby Iran agreed to support US efforts as long as the US-supported Iran's initiative to destroy Camp Ashraf and its residents.
 MEK commanders negotiated a ceasefire in April–May 2003, on the basis of which the group relinquished its weapons, including tanks, armored vehicles, and heavy artillery.

-Subsequently, different US agencies investigated Camp Ashraf residents, the result of which there was no evidence that any of the residents had ever committed an act of terrorism.
+Subsequently, different US agencies investigated Camp Ashraf residents, and saw no basis for trying any of the residents for acts of terrorism.
 Consequently, Coalition forces granted residents of Camp Ashraf protected status as civilians under the Fourth Geneva Convention.